vijayskumar/PATO-Pointer-Analysis/README.md

 		1. Run `swipl ../andersen_ptr/andersen_wl.pl` to load the required module and get into the REPL mode.

-		2. run `constraintInit.` to initialize the worklist algorithm with basic constraints.
+		2. Run `['test0.c.trp.pl'].` to load the database and run `constraintInit.` to initialize the worklist algorithm with basic constraints.

-		3. run `andersenPtr(0).` to start the pointer analysis.
+		3. Run `andersenPtr(0).` to start the pointer analysis.
 The iteration number is shown during the execution.
-After it is done, use `testPts(X, Y)` to check the result (enter `;` when pause for more results).
+After it is done, use `testPts(X, Y).` to check the result (enter `;` when pause for more results).

+	The last 2 steps can be replaced by `run('test0.c.trp.pl').`, which is just a shorthand predicate.

 ### Extension